Skip to content

 Workflow map

-Trigger, draft, review, update.
+Trigger, classify, draft, review, update.

 This is the level of specificity a founder or ops lead should expect before approving the first automation lane.